 For the print-based version of the CASAS Reading GOALS Series, the Form 900R Reading GOALS Appraisal is the only permitted appraisal.
 The appraisal functions as a locator with 28 questions.
 Allow up to 30 minutes for this test.

-CASAS Reading GOALS also offers an optional Writing Screening activi to determine an individual has very minimal writing abilit.
-Providers are not required to document locator or appraisal test results in TEAMS but are required to maintain documentation of the in the participant’s file.
+CASAS Reading GOALS also offers optional Writing Screening and Reading Screening activities to determine whether an individual has very minimal writing or reading abilities.
+Providers are not required to document locator or appraisal test results in TEAMS but are required to maintain documentation of the paper-based appraisal in the participant’s file.

 Parallel Forms